 Larger charities, however, may need to provide information on environmental factors as part of their financial review.
 The SORP requires any larger charity that holds material financial investments to explain ”the extent (if any) to which it takes social, environmental or ethical considerations into account in its investment policy”.

 What does the Companies Act say about climate change reporting?

-Charitable companies are required to comply with the Companies Act (2006), in addition to the usual legal obligations for charities.
+Companies are required to comply with the Companies Act (2006), in addition to the usual legal obligations for organisation.

 This legislation includes a couple of sections that may relate to climate change reporting, depending on the size of your organisation.